-Food Processing Minister, Harsimrat Kaur Badal has stated that the government is keep to operationalize all the 42 sanctioned mega food parks in the coming 30 months.
+Food Processing Minister, Harsimrat Kaur Badal has stated that the government is keeping to operationalize all the 42 sanctioned mega food parks in the coming 30 months.
 The total investment in these food parks will amount to more than Rs.12, 000crore as about Rs.125crore is required to establish one food park.
 Presently five such food parks are operational and an additional four parks will be operational in the coming year.

-The government is keen to operationalize all 42 food parks so that agricultural produce can be processed.
+The government is keen to operationalize all 42 food parks so that agricultural production can be processed.
 Even though India is one of the largest producers of food globally only 10 percent of the food is processed.
 Establishment of food parks will reduce wastage which in turn will prevent food inflation.
 A mega food park provides various facilities to food processors, farmers, retailers, exporters and generates income for farmers and employment for unemployed.
 With the announcement of 100 percent FDI, through the FIPB route in marketing food products produced and manufactured in India, will help to create infrastructure.

 Tea Board: Tea output drops in January

-According to the Tea Board the production of tea in January fell by 16.3 percent as compared to the production in the previous year.
+According to the Tea Board, the production of tea in January fell by 16.3 percent as compared to the production in the previous year.
 The production dropped by more than 17 million kilograms as there was a drop in plucking in the southern states of India.
 In the south alone there was a drop in production of 15.2 percent as compared to a year ago.
-The unpredictable weather and delayed rains and increased pests are also likely to cause production downturn in the high-value first flush tea in North West Bengal and sub-Himalayan region.
-The labour strike at Kanan Devan Hill Plantations last year already put pressure on tea suppliers and this season frost in the Nilgiris has added a further blow.
+The unpredictable weather and delayed rains and increased pests are also likely to cause a production downturn in the high-value first flush tea in North West Bengal and sub-Himalayan region.
+The labor strike at Kanan Devan Hill Plantations last year already put pressure on tea suppliers and this season frost in the Nilgiris has added a further blow.
 Small tea growers feel that this year the first flush crop is also likely to show a downward trend.
-India is the second largest producer of CTC grade (crush tear curl) and exports this variety to Pakistan, Egypt and the UK while traditional tea is sold to Iraq, Iran and Russia.
+India is the second largest producer of CTC grade (crush tear curl) and exports this variety to Pakistan, Egypt, and the UK while traditional tea is sold to Iraq, Iran and Russia.